AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/rules.md

 To create a decision rule, follow these steps:

-1. Navigate to **[!UICONTROL Configuration]** / **[!UICONTROL Decision rules]** then click **[!UICONTROL Create rule]** button.
+1. Navigate to **[!UICONTROL Strategy setup]** / **[!UICONTROL Decision rules]** then click **[!UICONTROL Create rule]** button.

 1. The decision rules creation screen opens.
 Name your rule and provide a description.

 1. Build the decision rule to suit your needs using the Adobe Experience Platform Segment Builder.
 To do this, tou can leverage various data sources such as profile attributes, audiences, or context data coming from Adobe Experience Platform.
-[Learn how to leverage context data in decision rules](#context-data)
+[Learn how to leverage context data](#context-data)

     ![](assets/decision-rules-build.png)